k98kurz/bookchain/asyncql_dox.md

 check fails.
 - parent: The related Account.
 Setting raises TypeError if the precondition check fails.
+- category: The related AccountCategory.
+Setting raises TypeError if the precondition check fails.
 - entries: The related Entrys.
 Setting raises TypeError if the precondition check fails.